 Mode 1 — USML Category Search

-- Enter keywords describing your item in the search field (e.g., "missile guidance", "night vision", "body armor").
+- Enter keywords describing your item in the search field (e.g., "missile guidance", "night vision", "body armor", "encryption for military").

 - Click Search USML Categories.